-Madam Koid Swee Lian, aged 61, was appointed to the Board of DB Malaysia on 7 December 2016.
+Madam Koid Swee Lian, aged 62, was appointed to the Board of DB Malaysia on 7 December 2016.
 Madam Koid was a scholar of Bank Negara Malaysia (BNM) to read law in the Law Faculty of the University of Malaya.
 She graduated with a Bachelor of Laws Degree in 1981 and was admitted to the Malaysia Bar in 1983.
 Madam Koid has been with BNM for more than 32.5 years until her retirement and she has served in various capacities including as Board member and CEO of BNM's Credit Counselling and Debt Exposure Management Agency (AKPK).
 She was previously a board member of Hong Leong Capital Berhad.

-Madam Koid is currently an Advisor for Consumer Financial Education Initiative of the Financial Planning Association of Malaysia (FPAM) and appointed by Securities Commission as a Public Interest Director on the Board of The Federation of Investment Managers Malaysia (FIMM) and chairs one of the Board Committees.
+Madam Koid was appointed by the Securities Commission Malaysia as a Public Interest Director on the Board of The Federation of Investment Managers Malaysia and chairs one of its Board Committees.
 Her directorships in other companies include HLA Holdings Sdn Bhd and Genting Berhad.